 The Desjardins responsible investment fund performs a governance review, evaluating the board of directors’ diversity policies and executive compensation.

-In the current economy however, the system has come under criticism, particularly in light of the many instances of excess that have made the headlines in recent years.
+In the current economy, however, the system has come under criticism, particularly in light of the many instances of excess that have made the headlines in recent years.

 Are the directors of the companies in which you invest all cut from the same cloth?
 If they share similar worldviews, there will be little room for innovation.

-It is vital that companies promote diversity on their boards in order to advance the most talented and creative candidates, regardless of their gender or ethnicity.
+It is vital that companies promote diversity on their boards to advance the most talented and creative candidates, regardless of their gender or ethnicity.
 By investing in companies whose boards have been vetted by the RI fund, you encourage not only social justice but also the success of healthy companies whose primary aim is to grow your investments, rather than to preserve the power of a small group of individuals.